Find your perfect way to spend one day in Athens with this Athens itinerary.

 Arrived in Athens with just half a day or even a few hours to spare before your ferry to the Greek Islands?
 One full day in Athens?
-Layover in Athens and wandering what to do in the short space of time?
-This is the perfect Athens 1 day itinerary for you.
+Layover in Athens and wandering about what to do in the short space of time?
+This is the perfect one day in Athens itinerary for you.

 Best time to go: All year-round.
-Winter months are cooler and wetter, summer months are dry and hot and also the busiest.
+Winter months are cooler and wetter, and summer months are dry and hot and also the busiest.
 Currency: Euro.
-ATMs and banks located around Monastiraki Square and throughout the centre, credit card accepted in most places.
+ATMs and banks located around Monastiraki Square and throughout the centre, credit cards are accepted in most places.

 There are three main ways to travel between the airport and city centre or Piraeus port; taxi, metro or bus.